katherinedelno/katherinedelno.github.io/tutoring.md

 <br><br>

 #### **Contact & Booking**
 Please [send me an email](mailto:delnokatherine@gmail.com) if you are interested or want to learn more.
-PLease reach out early, as I have limited availability.
+Please reach out early, as I have limited availability.
 <br><br>

 #### **FAQs**